DelaCruz-Rashelle/IDAST/docs/deployement/BACKEND_DEPLOYMENT.md

 **Check:**
 1. Is ingestion enabled? (`INGEST_ENABLED !== "false"`)
-2. Is `TUNNEL_BASE_URL` set correctly?
+2. Is `MQTT_BROKER_URL` set correctly?
-3. Check backend logs for ingestion errors
+3. Check backend logs for MQTT connection status
-4. Verify ESP32 is accessible via tunnel
+4. Verify ESP32 is publishing to MQTT topics
+5. Check EMQX Cloud dashboard for active connections

 **Solutions:**
-- Ensure `TUNNEL_BASE_URL` is set and points to your ESP32
+- Ensure `MQTT_BROKER_URL` is set and points to your EMQX Cloud deployment
+- Verify `MQTT_USERNAME` and `MQTT_PASSWORD` are correct (if required)
-- Check ESP32 is online and responding to `/data` endpoint
+- Check ESP32 is connected to WiFi and publishing to MQTT
-- Verify Cloudflare tunnel is running and forwarding correctly
+- Verify MQTT broker is accessible from Railway
+- Check EMQX Cloud dashboard → Clients to see if backend is connected

 ---